VerifiedADU Home

 Can I report a problem with a listed builder?

 Yes.
 Email [email protected] with the builder name, your concern, and any documentation.
-We review all reports and will update or remove listings when warranted.
+All reports are reviewed, and listings are updated or removed when warranted.
 You can also file a complaint directly with CSLB at cslb.ca.gov.

 VerifiedADU is an independent directory service.
-We are not affiliated with, endorsed by, or partnered with the California Contractors State License Board (CSLB) or any government agency.
-Verification data is sourced from publicly available CSLB records and may not reflect real-time changes.
+VerifiedADU is not affiliated with, endorsed by, or partnered with the California Contractors State License Board (CSLB) or any government agency.
+Verification data is sourced from publicly available CSLB records and insurance certificates provided by listed builders, and may not reflect real-time changes.
 Use this site for informational purposes only.